galenayaka/dex-liquidity-predictor/README.md

   here with a chronological (non-shuffled) split and `shift(-1)` targets.
 - **WebSocket** — a persistent, bidirectional connection used to push real-time updates to the browser without polling.

 ---

-## 18. Suggested thesis talking points

-If you are using this project as a journal/thesis reference, here are angles the code directly supports:

-1. **Real-time risk monitoring for DeFi** — how raw blockchain events are decoded, enriched with ML, and streamed to a client over WebSockets.
-2. **Uniswap v3 price-impact modeling** — exact integer arithmetic replicating the core contracts (see `price_impact.py` and its unit tests).
-3. **Liquidity-drain prediction** — feature engineering from pool snapshots (1m/5m/15m liquidity changes, volatility, mempool pressure) and an XGBoost classifier with a transparent heuristic baseline.
-4. **Uncertainty-aware price forecasting** — quantile gradient boosting for a 95% prediction interval, with a chronological split to avoid look-ahead bias.
-5. **Multi-source data alignment** — merging 7-day crypto data with 5-day macro
-   series and forward-filling gaps (see `crypto-forecast/data_source.py`).
-6. **Graceful degradation** — every ML component has a deterministic fallback, and every external dependency (node, database, model file) degrades instead of crashing.

----